Must Avoid in Scotland. Don’t be alarmed. Only 12 Places

 Can’t think of a single thing Aberdeen has that counts as a ‘magnet attraction’.
 Or that some other Scottish city doesn’t do better.

 Oh, wait, maybe the re-vamped Aberdeen Art Gallery.
-It is worth a look.
+It is actually well worth a look.
 (Said he, grudgingly.)

 PS I still have relatives there.
 I went to university there.
 And I have been visiting Aberdeen all my days.
 Trust me on this one.